projekt-kreatywa/rec-convo-the-edge/README.md

 [![deckard](https://s3-us-west-2.amazonaws.com/s.cdpn.io/73058/deckard.svg)](http://rec-convo-the-edge.surge.sh/#pan1)

-write-up later
+rec-convo-the-edge

-this composition is an impertinent shot at collaborative work with only one person involved being aware of any collaboration.

-i've done this before so i know what i'm talking about.
+is an impertinent shot at collaborative work with only one person involved being aware of any collaboration. sounds crazy? well i've done this before so i know what i'm talking about.

 the initial code was writen by [ge1doot](http://codepen.io/ge1doot/) in his awesome composition [recorded conversations](http://codepen.io/ge1doot/pen/pvXYMG).